| CLI LAND CAPABILITY OF

 adequate snow cover.
 Elsewhere, higher capability lands are confined

+to the spillways and their associated waters.
 The Qu'Appelle River valley has walls up to 400 feet high and is the most scenic

 of the glacial spillways.
 The valley is well suited for riding and